SwissDataScienceCenter/renku/docs/user/firststeps.rst

     # Output similar to:
     # On branch master
-    # Your branch is ahead of 'origin/master' by 3 commits.
+    # Your branch is ahead of 'origin/master' by 2 commits.
     #   (use "git push" to publish your local commits)
     #
     # nothing to commit, working directory clean

-Let us push the three fresh commits by running:
+Let us push the two fresh commits by running:

 .. code-block:: console